 - Strong, durable blades are a must when looking for a great ice blender.
 Ice can be tough to chomp down on, and blades may wear down more easily if you make a lot of smoothies.
 Look for blunted blades made from stainless steel, and preferably molded with strong, single-piece components that reduce wear while increasing durability.

 - Not all blenders have crushing, smoothie, or ice-breaker settings, and not all need to.
 But if there’s a particular mode or pulse option that’s designed to deal with ice like a dedicated ice crush or smoothie button, that’s a big plus – it makes your setting decisions a lot easier, and shows confidence on the part of the manufacturer.
 Note that most of our top picks have a setting or switch that is noted for its ice-crushing capabilities.

 Noise and Performance

 - Crushing ice is always going to be loud, and there’s nothing you can do about it.
-But some blenders are noisier and take much long than others.
-This is an important consider for families, offices, and other situations where a quieter blender is the better pick.
+But some blenders are noisier and take much longer than others.
+This is an important consideration for families, offices, and other situations where a quieter blender is the better pick.
 If you have concerns in this area, see if you can test the blender in person or check out YouTube videos to gauge how loud it might be in your house.